Don Getty: Professional football career

 Getty played 10 seasons with the Edmonton Eskimos as a quarterback.
 For the first part of his career, he backed up Jackie Parker and filled in for him when he was moved to running back.
 Eskimos coach Pop Ivy surprised many observers when he started Getty at quarterback in the third game of the 1956 western final (which was a three-game series at the time) during the 44th Grey Cup, with Parker at running back.
 However, it bore results as Parker tied the record for most touchdowns scored in a Grey Cup game, at three.
 Getty also handed the ball to Johnny Bright for two touchdowns and scored two himself on quarterback keeps from the one-yard line, as the Eskimos won their third consecutive championship over the Montreal Alouettes by a score of 50–27.
 He continued with Eskimos until 1963, and also made three appearances in the 1965 season.

 Getty was one of the most successful Canadian-born quarterbacks in the history of the Canadian Football League and sits at third on the all-time passing yardage list of Canadian quarterbacks, behind Russ Jackson and Gerry Dattilio, with nearly nine thousand yards.
 He was declared the outstanding Canadian player in the Western Interprovincial Football Union in 1959, and was the runner up (to Jackson) for the Schenley Award as the league's most outstanding Canadian player the same year.
 He was placed on the Eskimos' Wall of Honor in 1992.

 Career statistics

 1Until and including the 1958 season, a tackle for a loss on a passing play was registered as a rushing attempt.

 Retirement and death

 Getty kept a low profile after leaving politics.
 He assumed several corporate directorships and spent time with his grandchildren.
 Unlike Lougheed, he rarely commented on political matters.
 He was appointed as an Officer to the Order of Canada in 1998.

 In July 2008, after Ed Stelmach announced $2 billion in funding to industry to develop carbon capture technology, Getty's company sought some of the funding to bury carbon dioxide in salt caverns near Two Hills.

-On February 26, 2016, Getty died of heart failure at the age of 82 in Edmonton, following years of declining health.
+After years of declining health, Getty died from heart failure at a hospital in Edmonton, on February 26, 2016, at age 82.